 The claimed gallon per day (GPD) flow rate for each RO model is rated based on 60 psi input water pressure at 77 °F water temperature.
-At this standard water pressure and temperature, the RO-90 gpd system should make about 3.7 gal of filtered water per hour, the 4-gal tank should fill in 1-1.5 hours.
+At this standard water pressure and temperature, the RO-Hi system is 90 gpd should make about 3.7 gal of filtered water per hour, the 4-gal tank should fill in 1-1.5 hours.